Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Ghosting after an interview (from the employer's point of view)

-Of course, Ghosting does not only appear with applicants, but also with companies.
-And with a similar frequency.
-For HR managers, such situations are part of their daily work routine, but a lot of working time is always involved in such processes, which can be described as wasted after countless attempts.
+Of course, ghosting does not only occur with applicants, but also with companies.
+And with similar frequency.
+According to the Candidate Experience 2023 study conducted by softgarden e-recruiting GmbH in the same year, one in ten of the more than 3,800 participants had already experienced job ghosting.
+For HR managers, such situations are part of everyday working life, but a lot of working time is always involved in these processes, which can be described as wasted after countless attempts.

 Ghosting in jobs can occur in many different forms.